 Contact data protection officer: email@example.com

-The secretariat of the Emerging Market Sustainability Dialogues (EMSD) is hosted by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The Sustainable Infrastructure Tool Navigator is maintained by the Infrastructure Solutions Incubator, a project hosted by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is a public-benefit federal enterprise for international cooperation.
 We work as a federal enterprise under private law.
 Our aim is to achieve the development-policy objective of improving the living conditions of people worldwide and conserving the natural resources on which livelihoods depend.
-The Sustainable Infrastructure Tool Navigator was developed by EMSD to provide an overview of the most relevant sustainability tools and, thereby, increase the integration of sustainability criteria across the infrastructure lifecycle.
+The Sustainable Infrastructure Tool Navigator was originally developed by Emerging Markets Sustainability Dialogue hosted by GIZ and commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ) to provide an overview of the most relevant sustainability tools and, thereby, increase the integration of sustainability criteria across the infrastructure lifecycle.